-17. QUALITY OF ALL WORKMANSHIP Will be in accordance with recognised constructional and horticultural practice and that materials supplied will be suitable for their intended use.
+17. QUALITY OF ALL WORKMANSHIP Will be in accordance with recognised constructional and horticultural practice and materials supplied will be suitable for their intended use.
 Where normal ground conditions prevail, the contractor warrants a 12-month defects period from the date of practical completion for any workmanship found to be defective due to any cause other than neglect, damage or theft.
-The contactor is unable to offer guarantees for products supplied outside its own manufacture.
 Unless otherwise stated, timber supplied will be pressure treated.
 It should be noted that timber products can be prone to some natural movement in extreme weather conditions for which the contractor can accept no liability.

 18. OUR COMMITMENT